Litigation and eligibility: Germany

 Q: Is it possible to take cases beyond the second instance?

 Yes – decisions of the appeal court on infringement can be further appealed on questions of law and taken to the Federal Court of Justice.
-This appeal has to be admitted by the appeal court.
+This appeal must be admitted by the appeal court.
 Admission can be substituted by a decision of the Federal Court of Justice.

 Decisions on validity by the Federal Court of Justice cannot be appealed further.